All set for Saudi crown prince’s visit

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Arrangements have been finalised for the visit of Saudi Crown Prince Mohammad Bin Salman (MBS) to Pakistan and the required equipment and luxury vehicles have reached the Prime Minister’s House.
+ISLAMABAD: Arrangements have been finalised for the visit of Saudi Crown Prince Mohammad Bin Salman (MBS) to Pakistan and required equipment and luxury vehicles have reached the Prime Minister House.

-Sources say 750 rooms in eight hotels have been booked for the Saudi delegation.
-Seven BMW Seven Series, one Land Cruiser and eight containers have arrived in Pakistan from Saudi Arabia.

 According to diplomatic sources, some 123 Saudi Arabian Royal Guards will be on duty for the security of Mohammad Bin Salman (MBS) during his visit to the federal capital.
 The Saudi crown prince will arrive in Pakistan on February 16 for a two-day visit, according to the Saudi ambassador, and is expected to stay at the Prime Minister House.